Which Blockchain to Fork to Start Your Own Cryptocurrency

 We have reviewed some of the well-known examples which can help you to start your own cryptocurrency.
 Yet it is worth mentioning that you can take any open-sourced blockchain node, fork it, adjust features for your needs, and launch your own network.
 So you are not limited to the mentioned above ledgers and can fork any blockchain code: EOS, Polkadot, Tron, etc.

-See how Blaize did a fork of EOS in Remme use case.
+See how Blaize did a fork of EOS in Remme use case and what top projects on polkadot exist.

 While considering how to make your own blockchain or how to develop a new cryptocurrency Blaize experts recommend paying attention to the consensus type, availability of running smart contracts or masternodes and DAO.